emqx/cloud-docs/en_US/deployments/tls_ssl.md

 # Configure TLS/SSL

-::: danger
+::: warning Note
-This feature is not available for the basic plan
+This feature is not available for the standard plan
 :::

 EMQX Cloud **Professional Deployment** provides custom one-way/two-way TLS/SSL configuration, as follows: